What Have They Done to Your Daughters? Blu-ray Movie

 Vittoria Stori

 While I was revisiting Massimo Dallamano’s What Have They Done to Your Daughters? the other night, I was reminded of the great Italian TV series La Piovra (The Octopus) in which Michele Placido’s Inspector Corrado Cattani begins a long silent war against the mafia.
-There is exactly ten years of events between them -- the film was completed in 1974 while the first season of the TV series premiered in 1984 -- but the parallel world they expose is basically the same.
+There are exactly ten years of events between them -- What Have They Done to Your Daughters? was completed in 1974 while the first season of La Piovra premiered in 1984 -- but the parallel world they expose is essentially the same.
 The only difference is that in La Piovra Placido’s character goes much, much deeper.

-Here’s the plot of Dallamano’s film: The cold body of a beautiful girl is discovered in a fancy apartment.
-The preliminary investigation points to a fairly straightforward suicide case, but then some surprising information emerges and when Inspector Silvestri (Claudio Cassinelli) and Assistant District Attorney Vittoria Stori (Giovanna Ralli) begin studying the victim’s past they discover that she was part of a large child prostitution ring.
-Then Inspector Valentini (Mario Adorf), who is assisting them, learns that his daughter has also been abused by the criminals running the underground operation.
-While the police continue to gather more information, a leather-clad maniac goes on a killing spree.
+In What Have They Done to Your Daughters?, the entry point to the parallel world is the murder of a beautiful girl in a fancy apartment.
+The preliminary investigation reconstructs a fairly straightforward suicide case, but some surprising information emerges, and when Inspector Silvestri (Claudio Cassinelli) and Assistant District Attorney Vittoria Stori (Giovanna Ralli) begin studying the victim’s past, they discover that she was part of a large child prostitution ring.
+Soon after, Inspector Valentini (Mario Adorf), who is assisting them, learns that his daughter has also been abused by the criminals running the underground operation.
+While the police continue to gather additional information, a leather-clad maniac goes on a killing spree.

-Franco Delli Colli’s camerawork frequently adds a degree of intensity that is probably a lot more appropriate for a straightforward poliziotteschi film from the era, but this isn’t actually a weakness.
-The film just looks different.
+Franco Delli Colli’s camerawork frequently adds a degree of intensity that is probably a lot more appropriate for a straightforward poliziotteschi film from the same era, but this is not a weakness.
+It just makes What Have They Done to Your Daughters? a different film.

 The excellent score was created by Stelvio Cipriani (The Lickerish Quartet, The Night Child).